Before We Get Into It

 Every Dreamlike Innovations phone case is made to order — which means nothing is produced until you place your order.
 No overstock sitting in a warehouse.
 No excess inventory headed to a landfill.
 Your case is made specifically for you, after you buy it.

 We partner with a U.S.-based manufacturer located in Upstate New York — 444 miles from home, and just down the road from Royal Mountain, my favorite place to snowboard.
-It's a small, mom & pop mountain, the kind of place that doesn't try to be anything it's not — and that feels like the right neighborhood for a manufacturer I chose for the exact same reasons.
+It's a small, mom and pop mountain that doesn't try to be anything it's not — and that feels like exactly the right neighborhood for a manufacturer I chose for the same reasons.
 They know about the connection.
 We both love it.

 Every component of every case is made entirely in the USA from start to finish: